ranamagdi/Lane_detection_opencv/README.md

  3. Please wirte the output video path.

 # 3. Samples from videos output:
- You can find the test_video_ouput folder
+ You can find them in the test_video_ouput folder
  ## Note :
  In challenge_video.mp4 and harder_challenge_video.mp4 we tried to get output better than this but we cann't achived maybe we need to apply another techniques .